ThomWright/ThomWright.github.io/_drafts/designing-for-failure-patterns.md

 For example, imagine a scenario where we need to write some data to two systems, and it is required that either both are written to once or neither.
 The operation *cannot* guarantee it'll successfully write to both before responding or crashing.
 But we might decide that it *must* eventually write to both, and *can* defer some writes until after sending a response.

-We’ll be using the following constraints to help us understand which patterns are appropriate for a given problem:
+We can use the following constraints to help us understand which patterns are appropriate for a given problem:

 - **Idempotency (side effects)** — Is it required that retries cause no additional state changes?
 Even when a subset of the desired side effects failed?
 Is it required that a side effect happens at most once, exactly once or at least once?
 (See [Why can't we have exactly-once message processing?](https://thomwright.co.uk/2022/05/24/at-least-once-delivery/))
 - **Idempotency (response)** — Is it required that retries always receive the same response?
 Even when the operation failed?
 - **Consistency** — Is it required that the system is always in a consistent state?
 Is eventual consistency acceptable?
 Are there acceptable inconsistent states?
 - **Asynchronicity** — Is it required that all writes are done synchronously before returning a response?
 Can any be deferred until later?
 - **Atomicity** — Is it possible to do all writes atomically?
 Is it possible to do some subsets atomically?
+- **Client behaviour** — Are we in control of the client?
+Will it reliably retry until success?

 For the previous example, we could say: the operation *cannot* be atomic, *must* be idempotent and eventually consistent, and *can* be asynchronous.